|Nutritional Guidelines (per serving)|

-The roast needs to come to room temperature before frying, so remember to remove from the refrigerator around an hour to an hour and a half before frying.
+The roast needs to come to room temperature before frying, so remember to remove it from the refrigerator around an hour to an hour and a half before frying.

 Slowly lower the prime rib into 350 F oil.
-You can expect the oil to drop in temperature quickly, probably down to approximately 325 F, turn the heat up on the burner to bring back up to 350 F, then level off temperature.
+You can expect the oil to drop in temperature quickly, probably down to approximately 325 F. Turn the heat up on the burner to bring back up to 350 F and then level off temperature.

 Carefully remove from hot oil and let rest for 10 minutes.

 - You can try this recipe for a pork roast as well.
 Adjust the cooking time to be 4 or 5 minutes longer per pound.